-Parking lots at Riverwood have reopened.
+Parking lots at Riverwood are open.
 Buildings on the property remain closed, including washroom facilities.
 All events and volunteer activities are cancelled until further notice.
 Please continue to practice physical distancing if you visit our park, and stay home if you are sick.
 Thank you for your understanding and cooperation as we work to keep our community safe and healthy.

 You know that right now life is far from normal because of the emergency around novel coronavirus (COVID-19) in Mississauga, around Ontario, and across Canada.
 Like most people around our community, we’re navigating the restrictions and closures as best we can.
 And of course, we’re incredibly grateful for the front line health care staff, delivery people, food service staff, grocery store staff, pharmacy workers, and all the other dedicated individuals who continue to serve in essential roles.